geneweng/codex_chrome_ui_copy/README.md

 npx serve .
 ```

 Open `http://localhost:3000` (or the port printed by the dev server).
-The page loads `app.js`, which now uses the inline config script in `index.html` to target `http://localhost:4000`.
+The page loads `app.js`, which targets `http://localhost:4000` by default.
+If the API is unavailable, the UI falls back to `sample-data.json` so the sidebar still displays demo viewpoints.
 If you host the API elsewhere, update the snippet near the bottom of `index.html` or set `window.API_BASE_URL` in the console to point to the new origin.

 ## Environment variables